-While student teaching, the candidate will receive written evaluations of their progress.
+While teaching, the candidate will receive written evaluations of their progress.
 The purpose of the fieldwork forms is to provide feedback to the candidate, generate discussions, and encourage self-reflection and goal setting.
-While the forms are important for credentialing purposes, the forms themselves come secondary to the valuable conversations the candidate will have with their Cooperating Teacher and University Program Supervisor.
+While the forms are important for credentialing purposes, the forms themselves come secondary to the valuable conversations the candidate will have with their University Program Supervisor and District-Assigned Mentor Teacher.

-The list below will provide a list and summary of forms that are included in fieldwork courses:
+The list below will provide a list and summary of forms that are included in fieldwork courses.